macrespo42/red-tetris/README.md

 ![game](./screenshot/game.png)

-At the right of the screen you can show a minimap of your opponent fields, and just at the right of your field the list of availables commands
+During the game, you'll see a mini-map of your opponents' fields on the right side of the screen.
+Just next to your own field, a list of available commands is displayed to help you control your game.
-The last who stay alive whon the game!

 ## Rules

-The last to survive is the winner!
+The last player alive wins!
-If you score a line you can inflict scored line - 1 malus line to your opponents
+Each time you clear a line, you send (number of lines cleared - 2) garbage lines to your opponents.
+These garbage lines appear at the bottom of their field, complicating their game and pushing them closer to defeat.

-If you play in solo the goal is to score the maximum of points!
+In solo mode, the objective is simply to score the maximum number of points.

-## Gamemode
+## Gamemodes

-Several gamemodes are availables
+We have several unique gamemodes availables:

-- Broken piece: You have a chance to got a Broken piece (a piece where you can't score a line with)
+- Broken Piece: You have a chance to receive a "broken piece," which cannot be used to clear any lines.
-- Sudden death: The first player who score a line won the game
+- Sudden Death: The first player to clear a line wins the game.
-- Domination: The penalty is doubled when you score a line
+- Domination: All penalties are doubled, making for an intense, high-stakes match.
-- Quick: The game goes fastes (blazingly faster)
+- Quick: The game speed is significantly increased, putting your reflexes to the ultimate test.